coletonodonnell/coleton.io/content/posts/algo.md

 ## Stable

 Stable sorting algorithms preserve the relative order of equal elements.
-For example, imgaine I have a list of student names with corresponding grades.
+For example, imagine I have a list of student names with corresponding grades.
 Currently, the list is sorted alphabetically, but imagine I want to sort numerically.
 A stable sorting algorithm would not change the relative order of duplicates, thus a student with a first name A with a score of say 80 would be ahead of a student with a first name B with a score of 80.
 The use of a stable algorithm is that it makes it more efficient when there are duplicate cases, as we don't have to sort by another key when a duplicate is present.

 ## Adaptive